 Savings accounts in France with highest interest rate

-The top savings account in France earning the most is the ‘Livret d’Epargne Populaire’ – LEP with an incredible 6,1% (as per april 2023).
+The top savings account in France earning the most is the ‘Livret d’Epargne Populaire’ – LEP with an incredible interest rate higher than inflation (see table above).
 However, It is reserved french tax payers and for low income families and limited up to 7,700€ x person or 2 accounts per family.

 How to know if you below to the ‘low income families’?
 It fixed as as per your taxabled revenue (referred to the tax return from previous year).